DancesWithDingo/ViewModelToolkit/README.md

 You'll never directly deal with `ToolbarManager`, but buried under the `DialogManager` hood, it takes care of managing which Save and Cancel buttons are displayed, as well as the commands and text strings to display in the buttons.

 By default, `ToolbarItem` views will be used for mobile devices and the internal `SaveBarView` will be used for desktop environments.
 The `DisplayMode` property allows the developer to configure what buttons the `ToolbarManager` will display any combination of  `ToolbarItem` controls in the navigation bar and `ISaveBarView`.
-The default can be configured application-wide by calling the `CoreNavigation.ConfigureDefaultButtonBarDisplayMode(SaveBarDisplayMode)` method.
+The default can be configured application-wide by calling the `CoreNavigation.ConfigureDefaultButtonBarDisplayMode(SaveBarDisplayMode)` method in the App.xaml.cs file.

 ### `ISaveBarView` implementation